 Human nature is inert.
 Procrastination is in our genes.

-Rarely will you get a favourable response on touchpoint 1 of your marketing campaign.
+Rarely will you get a favorable response on touchpoint 1 of your marketing campaign.

 A handful will respond on touchpoint 2.

 Touchpoint 3 of your marketing campaign generates the 5% or higher response rate from your target market, in a way that sees the middle of your funnel expand.

 A B2B marketing campaign looks like a series of 3-6 touchpoints, but usually, 4, executed over the course of 12 weeks.

 With everything in place, from your target market to a plan for tracking, this type of campaign is designed to be run across 12-week, while being reviewed and course-corrected in real-time.

 Along the way, you’ll see prospects introduced into your sales funnel, and ultimately converted into marketing qualified leads.
 Data and intel here is extremely valuable as well.

 This campaign ultimately becomes a system that can be duplicated across target markets.